leninepestana/bdsqueries/README.md

 	+ "WHERE UPPER(state) = UPPER(:state)")
 List<Customer> search2(String state);
 ```
-  But what I want is a Database Projection, that is, just the database name field in this case, a *DTO* that has only the name
+  But what I want is a Database Projection, that is, just the database name field in this case, a *DTO* that has only the name.

-  In this case I have to specify the full path of the *DTO* in the query, creating a new object of the *DTO* passing the constructor from the *CustomerNameMinDTO* class, and then accessing the *name* through the nickname *obj* in this case
+  In this case I have to specify the full path of the *DTO* in the query, creating a new object of the *DTO* passing the constructor from the *CustomerNameMinDTO* class, and then accessing the *name* through the nickname *obj* in this case.

-  The *WHERE* clause must also be changed, now I access the *state* with *obj* nickname
+  The *WHERE* clause must also be changed, now I access the *state* with *obj* nickname.

-  The ***JPA SQL*** query will look like this
+  The ***JPA SQL*** query will look like this:

 ```sql
 @Query(value = "SELECT new com.devsuperior.uri2602.dto.CustomerNameMinDTO(obj.name) "